nhoyh/hysteresis_compensation_ROS/README.md

 Young-Hoon Nho (nhoyh1@gmail.com)
 collaboration with Dong-Hoon Baek (romansabaek@gmail.com)

-This project is published on IEEE Robotics and Automations Letter https://ieeexplore.ieee.org/abstract/document/9591437

-"ViO-Com: Feed-forward compensation using vision-based optimization for high-precision surgical manipulation"

-Please send me an e-mail if you need "cyclegan.model-42662.data-00000-of-00001" in your checkpoint folder.
+This project is published on IEEE Robotics and Automation Letters https://ieeexplore.ieee.org/abstract/document/9591437 "ViO-Com: Feed-forward compensation using vision-based optimization for high-precision surgical manipulation" Please send me an e-mail if you need "cyclegan.model-42662.data-00000-of-00001" in your checkpoint folder.
 (113.2Mb)